Music in VIenna - statue of Johann Strauss

 Haydnhaus

 Managed by the Wien Museum (as are most of the composer houses), Haydnhaus (#5) is the location where Joseph Haydn spent the last twelve years of his life and where he died on May 31, 1809.
-The museum includes the rooms of Haydn’s flat on the first floor, recently restored so that the rooms are divided in the same way they were when Haydn lived there.
-Haydn was extremely famous during his lifetime, and exhibits at the museum reflect the esteem in which he was held both then and now.
+The museum includes the rooms of his flat on the first floor, recently restored so that the rooms are divided in the same way they were when he lived there.

 The museum also has a room dedicated to Brahms.
-Here’s a detailed post about the Haydnhaus on the Visiting Vienna website.

 Haydnhaus is located at Haydngasse 19 and is open Tuesday to Sunday from 10 am to 1 pm and from 2 pm to 6 pm except for public holidays.